 {323}

-be some source for this authority, some persons who, according to the institution of God, according *to the rule which subsists in the word,* are authorized to establish them.
+be some source for this authority, some persons who, according to the institution of God, according *to the rule which subsists in the word*, are authorized to establish them.
 For example, there were none at Geneva; they established some.
 Do I pretend that the law, the rule of the institution, no longer exists?
 Just the contrary.
 I take the rule of the institution, a rule given in the New Testament, and I find that, according to this rule there was a source of authority, on which the whole force of the institution depended.
 This source is wanting now.
 It is then said to me, The rule, the law, is there.
-I know full well that it is there*;* that is why I reject your so-called elders, because they are set up in open opposition to the rule given by the word.
+I know full well that it is there; that is why I reject your so-called elders, because they are set up in open opposition to the rule given by the word.

 I am told that we are agreed as to the fact that certain things have been lost among the Jews; and others in the Christian dispensation.
-Well: the existence of the law of an institution does not therefore imply the existence of the institution| nor the possibility of its re-establishment.
-It is added &#8220;But the objection does not touch the churches; they never had the least pretension to create apostles; the word does not command them to do so.&#8221; Now, first of all, Matthias was made an apostle; and, secondly, the word does not command the Church to make elders either.
+Well: the existence of the law of an institution does not therefore imply the existence of the institution¦ nor the possibility of its re-establishment.
+It is added "But the objection does not touch the churches; they never had the least pretension to create apostles; the word does not command them to do so."
+Now, first of all, Matthias was made an apostle; and, secondly, the word does not command the Church to make elders either.

 Throughout the New Testament it is proved that there were apostles.
 The word proves that there were elders; but it also proves that the churches had not the power to make them, for the institution is expressly based on apostolic authority, and instead of commanding the churches to appoint any, the apostle sent Titus to establish them; a clear evidence that he did not commit this task to the churches.
-Such is the immutable rule of the institution, the law which cannot be corrupted, which, thanks be to God, does not change, and which you have violated&#8212;you that pretend on your own authority so to act the apostle, and the deputies of the apostles, as to invite Christians who hardly dared to do so to arrogate this right-to themselves, in order to spare yourselves an act which, if directly done in your own names, would have rendered apparent your incapacity and want of power to do.
-Now in order to strengthen us against the irrefragable proofs that the thing is positively contrary to the rule of the institution we are told &#8220;It was
+Such is the immutable rule of the institution, the law which cannot be corrupted, which, thanks be to God, does not change, and which you have violated -- you that pretend on your own authority so to act the apostle, and the deputies of the apostles, as to invite Christians who hardly dared to do so to arrogate this right to themselves, in order to spare yourselves an act which, if directly done in your own names, would have rendered apparent your incapacity and want of power to do.
+Now in order to strengthen us against the irrefragable proofs that the thing is positively contrary to the rule of the institution we are told "It was

-| In a note to &#8220;Qu&#8217;est ce qu&#8217;on a reconnu?&#8221; it says that the word here rendered (p.
-29) &#8220;instituteur&#8221; ought to be &#8220;institution.&#8221;
+¦ In a note to "Qu'est ce qu'on a reconnu?" it says that the word here rendered (page 29) "instituteur" ought to be "institution."

 {324}